 R/C input mode is used with a standard hobby Radio control transmitter and receiver, or a microcontroller using the same protocol.
 R/C mode is selected by setting switch 1 to the DOWN position and switch 2 to the UP position.
 If running from a receiver, it is necessary to obtain one or more servo pigtails and hook them up according to figure 5.1.
+If there are only motor drivers being used it is acceptable to power the receiver or microcontroller directly from the Sabertooth as shown.
 If using a receiver pack, do not connect power to the 5V line of the Sabertooth because the maximum voltage it can tolerate is 6V.